David Cahill

-David Cahill (1917 – August 2008) was an Australian actor, writer producer and director, notable for his work directing in TV in the 1950s through to 1970s.
-It has been argued he was one of the best directors working in Australian TV.
+David Cahill (1921 – August 2008) was an Australian actor, writer-producer and director, notable for his work directing for television from its introduction in the 1950s through to 1970s.
+It has been claimed he was one of the best directors working in early Australian TV.
+His pioneering credits at ATN7 included Australia's first religious TV series, featuring a teenaged Annette Andre, and first long-running dramatic serial starring Muriel Steinbeck.